I am sorry to have to break it to you, but simply saving your money in the bank is never going to make you rich.

-For me, broadly speaking, the reason why people lose money in the stock market comes down to either a lack of knowledge or because decisions are ruled by emotions.
+For me, broadly-speaking at least, the reason why people lose money in the stock market comes down to either a lack of knowledge or because decisions are ruled by emotions.

-A good financial adviser or portfolio manager can address both of these areas, by bringing knowledge and experience to the table and the ability to help you make decisions that are not emotionally-driven.
+A good financial adviser or portfolio manager can address both of these areas, by bringing knowledge and experience to the table and the ability to help you make more objective decisions that are not emotionally-driven.

 1. Having unrealistic expectations

-Or, not understanding the correlation between risk and reward.
+Or, put another way: not understanding the correlation between risk and reward.

 Some people have completely unrealistic expectations when it comes to returns and risk.
 They think they can expect a solid 10% return every year without being exposed to any risk.
 Invariably, they will experience a down year and sell out because their investment “is not working”.

 The thing is, the nature of risk and return is about volatility.

 If a fund can go up 10% in a year, it can probably go down 10% in a year too.
-You have to understand what you’re getting into.
+You have to understand what you’re getting into from the very beginning.

 The more volatile the investment, the more it is like sticking your money on red or black at the roulette table.

-And if you can’t handle it when the house wins, then don’t play.
+And if you can’t handle it when the house wins, then don’t even bother playing.